Policy Number: I-17

 - Extreme financial hardship involving sudden, unforeseen loss

-- Death of an immediate family member; immediate family is defined as a father, mother, stepfather, stepmother, spouse, sibling, step-sibling, child, or stepchild
+- Death of an immediate family member; is defined as a father, mother, stepfather, stepmother, spouse, sibling, step-sibling, child, or stepchild

-- Errors by Virginia Western personnel; documentation for these errors must be submitted by the department in which the error occurred
+- Errors by Virginia Western personnel; documentation must be submitted by the department in which the error occurred

 - National emergency or mobilization declared by the President of the United States in accordance with Section 23-9.6:2 of the Code of Virginia